 In the camp, the POWs slept in two barracks that were inadequately heated and during the cold nights, the POWs had only thin blankets to cover themselves with.
 Their beds were two platforms that went around the perimeter of each building.
 On the mats were lice-infested straw mats that they slept on.
 The Red Cross blankets that were sent to the camp, for the POWs, were issued to the guards.

 The Japanese misappropriated the Red Cross packages for themselves and stored them in a warehouse inside the camp.
-Besides the blankets, they also took chocolate, canned meats, fruit, and milk, and clothing meant for the POWs.
+Besides the blankets, they also took chocolate, canned meats, fruit, milk, and clothing meant for the POWs.
 Since a certain number of POWs had to report for work each day, the Japanese medic in charge of the sickbay, sent men to work who were too sick to do heavy work.
-The Japanese also withheld medicine and medical supplies sent for POW use and used it for themselves.
+The Japanese also withheld medicine and medical supplies sent for POW use and used them for themselves.

 Meals for the POWs were always the same.
 It was a mixture of barley, maize, Indian corn, and rice.
 Once a month the Japanese slaughtered a horse for the civilian workers, and the POWs got the bones which they cooked for days to soften them.
 They were then divided among the POWs.

 According to archival information, Harold was later transferred to Sendai #8.
 He was once again used as a laborer in mining.
 He remained in this camp until the end of the war.
 The prisoners lived in wooden barracks that were 40 feet long and 20 feet wide.